MATRIX4284/neo4j_disease_analytics/data/kegg_disease/README.md

 # Introduction

-1. The scripts are for data processing.
+Use The scripts below for data processing.

-2. The data folder contains the five CSV to be imported into Neo4j.